Chicago Medical Malpractice Lawyers

 Patients have a right to expect and receive care from health care professionals that is consistent with the standards of care.
 Negligence is established in medical malpractice cases if it can be determined that the standard of care was not provided to a patient.

-A violation of the standard of care is not sufficient enough for a medical malpractice claim to be valid.
-A patient must also prove that the injury he or she received would not have occurred in the absence of negligence.
+A violation of the standard of care is not sufficient for a medical malpractice claim to be valid.
+A patient must also prove that the serious injury he or she received, or the loss of a loved one, would not have occurred in the absence of negligence.
+Injuries can range from brain injuries to back injuries to scars to amputations, and even things like reduced lifespan due to cancer or other potentially treatable illness being misdiagnosed and left untreated.

 An adverse outcome by itself would not be considered medical malpractice.
 If an injury occurred without negligence, or negligence did not cause an adverse outcome, a patient cannot have a claim for medical malpractice.